How to Make Homemade Sauerkraut in Mason Jars

 Place your jars into the tepid water.
 Remember, our jars and contents are room temperature at this point so we cannot place them into a hot water bath without the risk of breaking our jars.

-Once your sauerkraut has completed its processing time in the boiling water bath canner take the jars out and set them on the counter, spacing them about an inch apart, for 24 hours to cool and completely seal.
+Take the jars out and set them on a heat resistant surface about 1-2 inches apart for 24 hours to cool and completely seal.

 If your jar of sauerkraut did not seal then place it in the fridge and use it immediately.
 Store the sealed jars in your lovely pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.